mabel-dev/opteryx/docs/SQL Reference/01 Introduction.md

 Pluto 	|       153.3 |             5
 ~~~

-The order of results are not guarnanteed and should not be relied upon.
+The order of results are not guaranteed and should not be relied upon.
 If you request the results of the below query, you might get the Mercury or Venus in either order.

 !!! note
-    The same query, of the same data in the same version of Opteryx will likely to return results in the same order, so don't expect to test result order non-derterminism by rerunning the query millions of times and looking for differences.
+    The same query, of the same data in the same version of Opteryx will likely to return results in the same order, don't expect to test result order non-determinism by rerunning the query millions of times and looking for differences.
 These differences may manifest over different versions, or from subtle differences to the query statement or data.

 ~~~sql
 SELECT name,